paulzerkel/pres-node-web-scraping/README.md

 ### A Quick Background on Scraping
 * Scraping is the act of programmatically consuming a User Interface and extracting unstructured information for the purpose of creating structure data.
-* Build a read-only API on top of a User Interface
+* Build a read-only API on top of a User Interface as opposed to a database, existing API, etc.
 * Before web scraping there was screen scraping.
     * Intercept terminal communication and extract relevant data.
     * Listen for window messages in a GUI application and extract data from fields or controls.